bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: 'The Redman’s Appeal for Justice'
       -
         type: text
-        text: ' were circulated (Deskaheh 1924).
-Despite Chief Deskaheh’s efforts and support from the League’s membership, Prime Minister MacKenzie King and Governor-General Lord Byng secretly mandated, through an Order-in-Council, the replacement of the Confederacy with an '
+        text: ' were circulated to League members (Deskaheh 1924).
+Despite Chief Deskaheh’s efforts and support from the League’s membership, Prime Minister Mackenzie King and Governor-General Lord Byng secretly mandated, through an Order-in-Council, the replacement of the Confederacy with an '
       -
         type: text
         marks: